mozilla-releng/staging-xpi-manifest/docs/adding-a-new-xpi.md

 The github repository rules are [here](https://wiki.mozilla.org/GitHub/Repository_Security).

 When creating the repository, email [secops+github@mozilla.com](mailto:secops+github@mozilla.com) about adding the new repository to its checks.

+### Enable signing on push

+To enable signing on push, find the `xpiSigningType` in `.taskcluster.yml`, and set it to the appropriate addon type.

+We [may move this setting to `package.json`](https://github.com/mozilla-extensions/xpi-manifest/issues/33) in the future.

 ### Private repos